nwjs/chromium.src/docs/commit_checklist.md

 If you have many commits on your current branch, and you want to avoid some nasty commit-by-commit merge conflicts in the next step, it is recommended to squash your commits into a single commit.
 This is done by running `git rebase -i
-<upstream-branch>`.
-The upstream branch is usually origin/master, but check `git
+@{u}`.
+The `@{u}` is a short-hand pointer for the upstream branch, which is usually origin/master.
-branch -vv` to make sure.
 After running the git rebase command, you should see a list of commits, each commit starting with the word "pick".
 Make sure the first commit says "pick" and change the rest from "pick" to "squash".
 This will squash each commit into the previous commit, which will continue until each commit is